xioTechnologies/GyroScratch/README.md

 &nbsp;

 The patch controls the playback rate of an audio file using an [IMU 6DOF Razor](https://www.sparkfun.com/products/retired/9431) with the high-pass filters on the gyroscope bypassed to prevent the output drifting to zero when spinning at a constant speeds.

-The the audio level is indicated on a [VU meter](http://en.wikipedia.org/wiki/VU_meter) made from 16 [1206 surface-mount yellow LEDs](http://uk.rs-online.com/web/p/visible-leds/4975122/).
+The the audio level is indicated on a [VU meter](http://en.wikipedia.org/wiki/VU_meter) made from 16 [surface-mount LEDs](http://uk.rs-online.com/web/p/visible-leds/4975122/).
 The gyroscope, x-OSC and battery are secured to the record with [sugru](https://sugru.com/).
 Demo video available on [YouTube](http://www.youtube.com/watch?v=CROb1JXgWrY#at=41), see the [original post](http://www.x-io.co.uk/gyroscratch) for more info.

 =========